Table of Contents

 Most of the articles published about the XPS 13 are more than flattering, and the truth is this is a very good laptop.
 It’s compact and light, despite packing a 13-inch display.
 It’s well-built and beautiful.
 It also bundles fast hardware, good IO and runs quiet.
 But there are certain aspects most reviews won’t tell you about this XPS—mostly because it’s impossible to notice such details in only a few days of tests.
 I’ll talk about them in the following sections of this post.

 Just a heads-up: You should know that I own a mid-level configuration of the XPS 13 9343, the model that was selling for $899 back in January 2015 and includes an Intel Core i5-5200U processor, 4 GB of RAM, a 128 GB SATA SSD and a 1920 x 1080 px matte non-touch display.

 Also keep in mind, the initial version of this article was put together in September 2015, 8-months after I bought the laptop, and I updated it periodically afterwards.

 Update1: 10 months in, nothing else has changed.
 The battery is still at 44Wh and I haven’t’ encountered issues with the fan or performance anymore.
 Just wanted to add that I’m mostly happy with Windows 10, however, I feel that the trackpad is even crappier than it was with Windows 8 when it comes to two-finger scrolling and other gestures (I’m using Firefox, but it’s even worse in Chrome or Edge).

-Update2: Nearly 24 months have passed since the original article and not much has changed.
+Update2: More than 36 months have passed since the original article and not much has changed.
 The trackpad seems to perform a little better after the latest updates, but scrolling can still get choppy on very large websites, both on Chrome and Firefox.
 The battery is still at 44 Wh and I haven’t run into any other performance issues since switching to Windows 10.
 The fan rattled a few more times since the previous update, but I mostly use the laptop lightly so the fan isn’t even active most of the time.